MTMD: Multi-Scale Temporal Memory Learning and Efficient Debiasing Framework for Stock Trend Forecasting

-Recently, machine learning applications used for stock trend forecasting have shown their potential to bring significant returns \cite{jiang2021applications, CHEN2021853, chen2022graph}.
-In order to optimize the forecasting performance, it is common practice to analyze the market movement by inputting relevant features into the model, so as to mine fundamental and technical factors in the temporal information of historical price patterns.
-Generally, models such as Transformers \cite{ding2020hierarchical}, Long Short Term Memory (LSTM) \cite{hochreiter1997long}, and Gated Recurrent Unit (GRU) \cite{chung2014empirical, gupta2022stocknet}, exploit a variety of features based on price, relationship, and sequential information to capture non-linear patterns in multivariate time series.
-In order to make further use of the potential interdependence of different factors, a series of approaches have been proposed.
-For example, State Frequency Memory (SFM) \cite{zhang2017stock} uses the discrete Fourier transform to capture multi-frequency trading patterns.
-In addition, hierarchical concept-oriented shared information mining (HIST) for stock trend forecasting \cite{xu2021hist} and Graph ATtention networks (GATs) \cite{casanova2018graph} regard variables as nodes to construct graphs, so as to mine the interactions among concerned variables within the same timestamp.
+Recently, Machine Learning (ML) applications in various industries have shown their potential and return in stock trend forecasting, in particular, \cite{jiang2021applications, CHEN2021853}.
+To optimize forecast performance, it is a common practice to mine fundamental and technical factors in the temporal information of historical price patterns by feeding relative features into models to analyze the market movements.
+Typically, models such as Transformers \cite{ding2020hierarchical}, Long Short-Term Memory (LSTM) \cite{hochreiter1997long}, and Gated Recurrent Unit (GRU) \cite{chung2014empirical, gupta2022stocknet} use features based on price, relationship, and sequential information to capture non-linear patterns in multivariate time series.
+To further exploit the potential interdependencies between different factors, a range of approaches have been proposed.
+For example, State Frequency Memory (SFM) \cite{zhang2017stock} uses the discrete Fourier transform to capture multi-frequency trading patterns; Hierarchical Concept-Oriented Shared Information Mining for stock trend forecasting (HIST) \cite{xu2021hist}, and Graph Attention Networks (GATs) \cite{casanova2018graph} regard variables as nodes to construct graphs to mine the interactions between regard variables within the same time stamp.